-For me, “little” has always felt huge.
-Few people, a few close friends, a few adventures, a few wild moments.
+I like to think about the “beauty of little.”
+Few people, a few close friends, a few adventures.
 So often I’ve been told, “Come on, do more!”

 But inside that “little,” I have the chance to be “everything.”
 To be fully present and fully aware.